-When a student withdraws from a nursing course(s) for any reason, the DON offers continued progression into the semester that the courses are offered following the last successfully completed semester when the student returns.
+When a student withdraws from a nursing course(s) for any reason, the DON offers continued progression into the next semester on a space available basis; the courses are offered following the last successfully completed semester when the student returns.
 If an undergraduate student withdraws from the same critical course two times or withdraws from more than three different critical nursing courses, the student cannot continue in the program.
 If the student feels that the circumstances are exceptional and extraordinary, the student may petition the Undergraduate Student Affairs Committee with a statement as to why the committee should consider the exception to this policy.

-A student who withdraws from a content course or its affiliated clinical lab in a given semester must withdraw from both courses.
-If a student earns a "NC" (no credit) or failure in the clinical lab course prior to the end of the semester, the student must withdraw from the affiliated content course.
+A student who withdraws from a didactic course or its affiliated clinical lab in a given semester must withdraw from both courses.
+If a student earns a "NC" (no credit) or failure in the clinical lab course prior to the end of the semester, the student must withdraw from the affiliated didactic course.